t081as/Mjolnir.UI/README.md

 *One of the most fearsome and powerful tools in existence, capable of leveling mountains*

 ---
-This is a common library for .NET Windows Forms and Windows Presentation Foundation applications
+This is a common library for .NET Windows Forms and Windows Presentation Foundation applications.

 ## Installation